Check that x is a character vector with unique, syntactically valid names

 Suspicious names are not allowed by all_names().
 A suspicious name contains

-a pattern that suggests it originally was syntactically invalid and has been
+a pattern suggesting it originally was syntactically invalid and has been

-unique.
-Such adjustments usually occur silently, for example
+names unique.
+Such adjustments usually occur silently, for

-when data is read into R, which is problematic because it cannot reliably be
+example when data is read into R, such that it should not be assumed

 data.table::fread(x, header = TRUE, check.names = TRUE); and adjustments